root-foundation/root/README.md

 This aligns self-interest with global cooperation.
 We will solve collective problems like climate change only when everyone has a strong incentive to act together.

 RootNet also represents intangible value.
-A great artist who increases our collective hope in the future will directly increase the value of the NetworkToken because hope is real: it shapes behavior, inspires action, and materially changes our trajectory.
+A great artist who raises our collective hope in the future will directly increase the value of the NetworkToken.
+Valuing hope is important because hope is real: it shapes behavior, inspires action, and materially changes our trajectory.

 The value of the artist's personal token will soar as people recognize their impact on the NetworkToken.
-But even such value is grounded: if hope fails to lead to tangible value creation, the NetworkToken will stop responding, and the artist’s personal token value will fall.
+Importantly, even such value is grounded: if hope fails to lead to tangible value creation, the NetworkToken will stop responding, and the artist’s personal token value will fall.

 #### VI) Foundation for Civilization